aangelazz/htn_challenge/README.md

    `cd ~/htn`

-4. Run the file called `create_database.py` to initialize a database in the directory
+4. Run the file called `create_database.py` to initialize a database in the directory.
+In the GitHub repository, `participants.db` is already created, so you can delete and recreate if you choose.

    `python create_database.py`